|class||Name of the class to begin debugging.|

 Static and instance fields are included.

-dump command supports the same set of expressions as the
+The dump command supports the same set of expressions as the print command.

 Displays Java objects and primitive values.

 For variables or fields of primitive types,

 dump command for

 print supports many simple Java expressions including those with method invocations.
 For example:

 |thread||Selects a thread to be the current thread.
 Many jdb commands are based on the setting of the current thread.
 The thread is specified with the thread index described in the threads command.|

 status are printed,

 as well as an index that can be used for other commands.